raravi/amithraravi2.com/README.md

 # Amith Raravi's Blog - Version 2.0

+My Personal Website

+This will hold the code of my website www.amithraravi.com, so that i don't accidentally delete it.
+I may need help from other contributors later on - once my website grows - hence creating a repo to track the changes.

 This is a work in progress.
 Just a little something I’m using to jump start a career refresh :)

 I like to think of it as a starter for building my freelancing work…